cj-casilao6/ExcelDashboardProject/README.md

 # ExcelDashboard
-Project done in Excel.
 Firstly, get an excel file regarding bike sales.
 Next is to clean the data so that I could build PivotTables to showcase a relationships between a number of different columns.
 From there, create a few PivotCharts that would eventually be put together onto a final dashboard which also have Slicers so the user can filter the columns on their desired criteria.

 # Raw Excel Data
 Below is a sample of the raw excel sheet.
 (Total rows: 1027)